What is the best Bushcraft knife for the money?

 Overall, the Mora Classic Number 2 is a simple no-nonsense knife that is easy to carry, easy to sharpen, and considered one of the sharpest survival knives out there.

-The Brisa EnZo Trapper 95 is one of those bushcraft knives with a unique design and made from high-quality materials so that it doesn’t give up on you in the direst of situations.
+The Brisa EnZo Trapper 95 is among the best bushcraft knives with a unique design and made from high-quality military-grade materials.

-This is a good knife overall, but depending on your needs, you may find that the blade is a bit too short compared to other bushcraft knives.
+Overall, the Brisa Enzo knife is a great knife, but depending on your needs and preferences, you may realize that the knife blade is a bit too short compared to other bushcraft knives.

 If you want to go for the cool look and get a knife that makes you stand out, then the SOG Seal Pup perfectly fits the bill.